megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

       routes.add(bindPostRequest("getAllSecretByEmptyHttpBody", this::getAllSecretByEmptyHttpBodyFunction));
       return routes;

- Where "getNSecrets", "getNSecretOtherImplementation", "getAllSecretByEmptyHttpBody" are defined API end points; this::getNSecretsFunction, this::getNSecretOtherImplementationFunction, getAllSecretByEmptyHttpBodyFunction binded functions;
+ Where "*getNSecrets*", "*getNSecretOtherImplementation*", "*getAllSecretByEmptyHttpBody*" are defined API end points; *this::getNSecretsFunction*, *this::getNSecretOtherImplementationFunction*, *getAllSecretByEmptyHttpBodyFunction* binded functions;
-GetSecretRequest.class -- class for defining type of HTTP request
+*GetSecretRequest.class* -- class for defining type of HTTP request